|

 Abstract

-discusses various topics in the composition such as: concepts (performance time,
+topics in the composition such as: concepts (performance time, production time, subjective

-in a four and a half hour ‘happening’ known as Reunion (on March 5, 1968) organized by
+time to participate in a four and a half hour ‘happening’ known as Reunion (on March 5, 1968)

 electronic chessboard.